BrandonTsai/cloud-native-cookbook/01-Container/Podman/02_Run-container-in-pods.md

 sudo podman run -dt --pod my-app -v /opt/http:/usr/share/nginx/html:ro --security-opt="seccomp=unconfined" --name hello-nginx nginx
 ```

-Notices that you can not run a container which binding port to a container that run in a pod.
+Notices that you can not run a container that binding port to a container that runs in a pod.
 you have to bind the port to the pod instead.
-And there is an issue when you try to export multiple port in a pods.
+And there is an issue when you try to export multiple ports in a pod.

 you can list all pods by `podman pod ps`
 ```